 Natural Resources Wales helps ‘lift’ long-term unemployed

-Sylvain Jacquin is NRW’s first Lift placement.
-He joins staff at NRW’s North East Wales office in Buckley, working as a fleet and facilities assistant for eight weeks.
+Rachel Scobie from Holyhead is NRW’s latest Lift placement.
+She has joined staff at NRW’s North West Wales office, working as a receptionist and fleet assistant for ten weeks.

-Nearly 200 people have already been supported by the Lift programme in Flintshire, run by Communities First, with 54 of them successfully finding jobs after the scheme.
+Nearly 350 people have already been supported by the Lift programme in Anglesey, with 112 of them successfully finding jobs after the scheme.

 By the end of 2017, the Welsh Government’s Lift programme aims to provide 5,000 training and employment opportunities for people living in households where no-one is in work.

 Over the next 18 months, NRW aims to provide 30 Lift placements Wales-wide.
-One is due to start in Bangor in the New Year, with others planned for Cardiff and Llandarcy.
+More are planned in the coming months for Cardiff and Llandarcy.

 “It’s an opportunity to gain new skills that will put them in a better position to find longer-term employment.”